Oyekunle-Mark/brainstorm/README.md

 ## Introduction to Algorithms

-These are some python implementation of some popular algorithms
+These are some python implementation of some popular algorithms and data structures.

-These programs are from treehouse's Introduction to Algorithm course.
+These programs are from treehouse's courses on Algorithms and Data Structures.